hongqiangyan/hongqiangyan.github.io/_pages/about.md

   - /about.html
 ---
 {% include base_path %}
 Hello, I’m Hongqiang Yan (严宏强), a Postdoctoral Research Scholar at the Morrison School of Agribusiness, W. P. Carey School of Business, Arizona State University.
-My research interests lie in production economics, technology adoption, agribusiness finance, and applied econometrics.
+My research interests lie in production economics, technology adoption, and applied econometrics.

 I completed my Ph.D. at NC State University and my M.S. at Texas A&M University.